December 9, 2021

 The market for online sports betting in Maryland is not yet open, as the Maryland State Lottery & Gaming Control Agency must complete their work in creating the regulatory framework.
 From that point onward, operator applications will need to be made by all those that wish to become officially legal Maryland betting sites or mobile sportsbook app providers.
 Then the MLGCA must weigh up the applications and make their decisions in terms of granting operator licenses.
 There are hopes that the Maryland online sports betting market will be open by the start of the 2022/23 NFL season kickoff.

-Return to SNBET's US sports betting news page.
+Return to SNBET's sports betting sponsorship news page.